hdspgroup/pytorch-course/README.md

 **7** | *Test the network on the test data*

 Each section contains explanatory text, annotated code samples, and relevant images to provide an intuitive understanding

-- ***We hope this condensed practical course helps you get started with deep learning in PyTorch!
-Please reach out with any questions.***